xharris/blankejs/love2d/lua/blanke/docs/net.md

+**Net** allows for communication with a server and other clients connected to that server.
+It's important to note that when using multiplayer functions, it is not necessary to use all the functions available here.

 # Properties

 ```
+str address							'localhost' / 'xxx.xxx.xxx.xxx' / 'http://...'
+num port							8000
 num id 								-- unique client id assigned to the player
 bool is_leader						-- only true for one person on server and moves to another if that person leaves
+bool is_connected
 ```

 # Methods